A new perspective on the competent programmer hypothesis through the reproduction of bugs with repeated mutations: Threats to Validity

 \subsection{Construct Validity}

 The core of our construct is the selection of mutation operators.
 An unsuitable set of mutation operators could alter our results towards finding fewer or longer mutation paths and, thereby, bias our results against support for the competent programmer hypothesis.
 We countered this threat through the extension of our set of mutation operators through additional operators that resolve restrictions and make the approach more general.
 Our data shows that this was effective, as we were much better able to reproduce bugs with the extended set of mutation operators.
 Since our results are sufficient to estimate the expected order of mutations to fully reproduce the bugs in our sample, and the data also shows the limitations of current mutation testing operators, we do not believe that the usage of other mutation operators would substantially alter our results.
+There could also be a threat to our results because we first use the default operators, then the optional operators and then the extended operators.
+However, this should not limit the capability to find mutation paths, but rather only lead to using simpler operators first.